aleksa-burn/2022/index.md

 These principles are guidelines for how we together can create a magical weekend experience.

-**1. Radical Inclusion:** We welcome and respect unfamiliar faces.
-If you want to bring a significant other or friend, they are welcome.
+**1. Radical Inclusion:** We welcome and respect friends and unfamiliar faces from all parts of the world, so please come with an open mind and heart.
+If you want to bring a significant other or friend, they are welcome–just let us know!

 **2. Participation:** Everyone is invited to play.
 We believe that an incredible weekend experience can occur only through the medium of deeply personal participation.
 While consent must come first, we welcome active participation in planned events.